RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_alpha_senders.md

 ---

-A `alpha_sender` block supports the following:
+An `alpha_sender` block supports the following:

 - `sid` - The SID of the alpha sender resource
 - `capabilities` - The capabilities that are enabled for the alpha sender
-- `alpha_sender` - The alpha sender name to associated with the messaging service
+- `alpha_sender` - The alpha sender name associated with the messaging service
 - `date_created` - The date in RFC3339 format that the messaging alpha sender resource was created
 - `date_updated` - The date in RFC3339 format that the messaging alpha sender resource was updated
-- `url` - The url of the messaging alpha sender resource
+- `url` - The URL of the messaging alpha sender resource

 ## Timeouts